 The outcome of this project will result in a great win for farmers and agronomists.
 Instead of manually drawing in paddock boundaries in our free satellite imagery platform, the project aims to automatically generate every cropped paddock boundary using DEA technology.

 Rather than needing to draw paddocks, it will automatically be done for them.
-All they will need to do is login to the DataFarming platform, select the paddock and generate a free 10x10m satellite image.
+All they will need to do is login to the DataFarming platform – the Digital Agronomist™, select the paddock and generate a free 10x10m satellite image.
 These are updated every 5 days, making it a great tool for growers and agronomists alike to spot various issues within a crop that can be missed at ground-level.
 It’s fantastic to be a project recipient and we appreciate the support from the Australian Government and Geoscience Australia,” our Managing Director Tim Neale explained.

 Excitingly, we are also about to release a product in October that will provide sub-metre, ultra high resolution image captures at a low cost.
 Because we’re ultimately working towards making satellite image access easier, cheaper and at a much more granular level than people have had before.